dipesh2597/airtable-clone/README.md

 - Limited formula support (SUM, AVERAGE, COUNT only)
 - No complex data types (images, links, etc.)
 - Basic date format support
+- **Formula Input Limitations**:
+  - Cannot select ranges using mouse - ranges must be entered manually
+  - Formula autocomplete shows supported functions but clicking on them causes errors
+  - Range selection via mouse is not supported and will cause errors

 **Performance:**
 - No pagination for large datasets